zhongfu/tp/docs/UserGuide.md

 #### How to delete a job? `delete`

-Deletes the job that was referred to by the index.
+Deletes the job that was referred to by the index.<br>

 ❗️Caution: This is irreversible.